survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 };
 ```

 It's plenty of code.
 Especially the `Object.assign` portion looks knotty.
-We'll fix that up in the *Splitting Configuration* chapter as we discuss configuration composition in greater detail.
+We'll fix that up in the *Splitting Configuration* chapter as we discuss configuration composition in detail.

 Execute `npm start` and surf to **http://localhost:8080**.
 Try modifying *app/component.js*.
 Note how it fails to refresh.